MONEY MARKETS-Money market stress seen easing in coming weeks

 In a note released on Monday, JP Morgan Securities observed that prime money market funds had cut their holdings of euro zone bank debt roughly in half since the end of May, allowing $237 billion of net exposures to mature.

-In the euro zone bank sector, exposures to unsecured debt were cut the most.
-Exposure to certificates of deposit and commercial paper fell $43 billion, or 24 percent, during September and are down by $190 billion, or 58 percent, since May.

-Secured debt fared only slightly better with repo balances down by $14 billion, or 24 percent, during September and down by $30 billion, or 40 percent, since May.

-At the end of September, prime money market funds continued to hold $242 billion of euro zone bank credit, he said.
+But at the end of September, prime money market funds continued to hold $242 billion of euro zone bank credit, said Alex Roever, head of short-term rates strategy at JPMorgan Securities in New York.

 The data showed the degree to which euro zone headline risk has influenced money market fund manager activity.